Cobliteam/cassandra-migrate/README.rst

   be a good starting point.
 - ``keyspace``: name of the configured keyspace.

-The format string should *not* contain the ``.cql`` extension, as it is added automatically.
+The format string should *not* contain the .cql or .py extensions, as it they added automatically.

-``new_migraton_text`` is handled with the same rules outline above, but defines the initial content of the migration file.
-Default to CQL scripts.
+``new_migraton_text`` is handled with the same rules outline above, but defines the initial content of the migration file, if the type-specific options below ared not set.

-``new_cql_migraton_text`` is handled with the same rules outline above, but defines the initial content of the CQL migration file.
+``new_cql_migraton_text`` defines the initial content of CQL migration files.

-``new_python_migraton_text`` is handled with the same rules outline above, but defines the initial content of the python migration file.
+``new_python_migraton_text`` defines the initial content of Python migration files.

 Profiles
 --------